parul4mishra/Log-Intrusion-Detection-System/README.md

 The architecture follows a pipeline-based, modular design:

 LogSource → LogParser → DetectionService → DetectionRules → AlertService → REST API

+- ** Design Choices**

+The system is designed as a modular pipeline, allowing each stage to evolve independently:

+- **Single Responsibility**
-Each stage has a single responsibility and can be independently extended or replaced.
+    Each stage has a single responsibility to perform , decoupled from each other.

-- ## Design Choices

-- **Rule-based detection engine**
+- **Log Sources**
+    The ingestion layer abstracts log sources via a `LogSource` interface.
+    New sources (e.g. S3, Kafka, HTTP) can be added without impacting parsing or detection.

+- **Log Parsing**
+   Parsing is handled by pluggable `LogParser` implementations.
+   Multiple log formats from different services or teams can be supported by adding new parsers.

+- **Detection Rules**
-  Detection logic is implemented as independent rules (e.g., brute-force, SQL injection), allowing new attack patterns to be added without changing the core pipeline.
+  Detection logic is implemented as independent rules following a common contract.

-- **Structured alert model (actor / target)**
-  Alerts explicitly separate the attacker (actor, e.g., IP) from the affected system (target, e.g., service), making the model generic across different log sources.
+  New attack types can be added without modifying existing rules.

+- **Alert Model**
+  Alerts use a generic `actor / target` structure, making them reusable across services and attack types.

 - **Single-pass log file processing**
    Logs are processed sequentially from a mounted file on application startup.
-  This ensures deterministic behavior, simplicity, and avoids state synchronization issues.
+   This ensures deterministic behavior, simplicity.

+ This design allows the system to start simple while supporting incremental complexity as requirements evolve.

 ## Trade-offs

 - **Startup-time processing vs real-time detection** Logs are analyzed on application startup rather than streamed in real time.
   This simplifies the design but delays detection until logs are processed.

   - **File-based ingestion vs log pipelines**
   Reading from a mounted log file avoids external dependencies but does not scale as well as Kafka / Fluentd–based ingestion.